axibase/atsd-use-cases/tutorials/historize/README.md

 ![](./images/jdbc-detail-test.png)

-At the final stage, make sure that the job is enabled.
+Ensure that the job is enabled.

 ![](./images/jdbc-config-complete.png)